-United Airlines Voluntarily Removed $1 Billion Of Shareholder Value This Morning
+United Airlines Voluntarily Removed $1 Billion Of Market Value This Morning

 Almost $1 billion was voluntarily removed from the market value of United Airlines Tuesday morning as the airline was hit with a barrage of criticism from customers in the US and around the world.

 The stock traded down by almost 4% at one point, but recovered some of those losses.
-By midday, it was down about 3%, meaning the company was worth about $600 million less than it was at the close of trading on Monday.
+By midday, it was down about 3%, meaning the company was worth about $600 million less than it had been at the close of trading on Monday.

 United is unlikely to suffer serious long-term consequences for Monday's public relations disaster — in which video footage of an Asian-American man being dragged off a United Airlines plane went viral — because there isn't much competition in the US airline industry, especially when you drill down to individual airports.